 Some of the ideas cost nothing at all and just use some supplies you already have lying around, and some fun things you may want to purchase for your student teacher that will help them start their teaching journey.
 You can ask for the student’s families, other teachers as well as admin to help pitch in for a bigger gift too!

 20 Student Teacher Gift Ideas

 - Gift cards!
-Grab a gift card to a place that you frequently shop for items for your classroom.
-A TPT gift card, Target, Lakeshore, Barnes & Noble, a local teaching store, Dollar Tree, Amazon or Scholastic.
+Grab a gift card to a place where you frequently shop for items for your classroom.
+A TPT gift card, Target, Lakeshore, Barnes & Noble, a local teaching store, Dollar Tree, Amazon, or Scholastic.
 I know I’d love to receive a gift card to any of these places!

 - Have the students make them a book.
 They can write about why they think they’ll be a super teacher.
 Nothing is better than getting notes straight from the hearts of the students!
 I love how @caffeineteach used the book for her student teacher by adding photos of her students as well!

-7. Give them a teacher cart.
-A fantastic and useful way to get them started for their first classroom.
+7. Give them a teacher’s cart.
+A fantastic and useful way to get them started in their first classroom.

 9. Put together the ultimate teaching kit.
 Put together a basket, tote or crate with all kinds of things that they’ll need when they have a classroom of their own.
 Ideas of items you may want to include are:

 Yeti or Ozark insulated cup

 10. Buy a book and have the students sign it.
 Some great options would be, Oh The Places You’ll Go or The Giving Tree.
 Each time they see this book later on or read it to their own class, they will think of their time with you!

 11. A teacher chair!
 Everyone needs a teaching chair.
 This might be a rocking chair, a stool, or a director’s chair.
 Whatever fits your student teacher the best.